-Our objective and reason for publishing this article: Safety
+Our main objective and reason for publishing this article: Safety

 Right now there is an ongoing circulation of bad, misinformed, incomplete, and overall biased information regarding diatomaceous earth.
 This article is intended to bring to light much of the research (Peer reviewed articles and Government regulation) surrounding DE and the potential dangers of its contents in a way that people can understand.